 Drop-off and Pick-up

-We ask that only one parent or guardian come onto the school property to drop off and pick up children.
-Parents and guardians are asked to remain off the schoolyard as our students start and end their day.
+Parents and guardians are asked to remain off the school yard and back pavement as our students start and end their day.
 At this time, parents will not be permitted to enter the school (unless there is an extenuating need, and prior approval has been obtained as per the Visitor Protocol).
-For safety, encourage your children to use appropriate crosswalks and walkways.
-Establish routines at home that will assist your child to arrive on time.
-Students are asked to come directly into the school as per the new protocol.
-Children arriving late for school must first report to the office for a late slip.
-Thank you, parents, for your support.

 Though we love our four-legged friends, some of our children have severe allergies and are frightened by an encounter with a dog.
 Our school board prohibits dogs on school property for the protection of your children as well as for the protection of your pet.